realityforge/jamex/README.txt

 * Add/use configuration service
 * Consider using OpenEJB or EasyEJB or some other EJB server to host biz logic
 * Move to Karaf as the container rather than building a custom one based on buildr-osgi-assembler extension
+* Add CLI to ipojoizer to the ipojo project